Nothgisrandom/Insurance_Cost_Estiamtion/README.md

 - **Regression Modeling**: Multiple Linear Regression and Random Forest Regressor
 - **Risk Group Segmentation**: Charges were categorized into bins using the 5-number summary:
   - Very Low (≤ $4,740), Low ($4,740–$9,382), Medium ($9,382–$16,640), High (>$16,640)
+  - The categorization was updated basewd on the visible clusters in the histogram.
 - **Classification Models**: SVM, Random Forest, and Dummy Classifier were trained to predict `charge_category`
 - **Class Imbalance Handling**: Applied SMOTE (Synthetic Minority Oversampling Technique) to improve model fairness
 - **Model Evaluation**: Confusion matrices, macro-averaged classification reports, and performance bar plots for F1, precision, recall, and accuracy